getsolus/eopkg/man/eopkg.1.md

         Remove files tagged as configuration files too.
 This primarily applies to any files in `/etc/`.

+`search (sr) <term>`

+    Finds packages using the specified search term, which can be a regular expression when quoted.

+ * `-l`, `--language`:

+        Only search for summaries/descriptions with the matching language code.
+        The default language code is `en`

+ * `-r`, `--repository`:

+        Only search within the specified repository.

+ * `-i`, `--installdb`:

+        Only search installed packages, ignoring repository candidates.

+ * `-s`, `--sourcedb`:

+        Only search source repositories.
+Note that source repositores are no longer supported and are now deprecated.

+ * `--name`:

+        Only search in the name field of packages

+ * `--summary`:

+        Only search in the summary field of packages

+ * `--description`:

+        Only search in the description field of packages

+`search-file (sf) <path>`

+    Locate the package which is considered to be the owner of the specified path on disk.
+Currently only locally installed packages are supported.

+ * `-l`, `--long`:

+        Show detailed information about matching packages

+ * `-q`, `--quiet`:

+        Terse output only showing the package name, most useful in scripts.

+`update-repo (ur) <reponame?>`

+    With no arguments this command will update all repository indexes by fetching them from their origin if a change has occurred.
+This will then synchronise the remote data with the local data so that changes to the repository are now visible to eopkg.

+    You may optionally specify a repository name to only update that repository.

+ * `-f`, `--force`:

+    Forcibly update the repository indexes, even if the checksum file for the index hasn't been changed.
+Typically the checksum file is first consulted before downloading the larger index itself.

+`upgrade (up) <package-name?>`

+    With no arguments this command will perform a full system upgrade, otherwise it will update the specified packages along with any resulting dependencies.
+    Initially the remote repositories will be updated to ensure all metadata is up to date.

+    During an upgrade, any packages marked as `Obsolete` will automatically be removed from the system.
+Any package replacements for packages that have been replaced with different upstreams, or indeed name changes, will be applied too.
+Thus, package removals are a normal part of the upgrade experience.

+ * `--ignore-comar`:

+        Bypass system configuration.
+Deprecated in favour of `usysconf(1)`

+ * `--ignore-safety`:

+        Ignore safety switch on `system.base` component - highly dangerous.

+ * `-n`, `--dry-run`:

+        Only show what would happen, do not actually perform changes.

+ * `--security-only`:

+        Only apply updates that have been marked as security updates.

+ * `-b`, `--bypass-update-repo`:

+        Do not update the repositories first

+ * `--ignore-file-conflicts`:

+        Allow completing the update even if file conflicts would occur.

+ * `--ignore-package-conflicts`:

+        Allow completing the upgrade even if package conflicts would occur.
+        This is not recommended and indicates a problem with the upgrade path in the remote repository.
+You should file a bug if this happens.

+ * `-c`, `--component`:

+        Only upgrade packages from the given component.

+ * `-r`, `--repository`:

+        Only upgrade packages from the given repository.

+ * `-f`, `--fetch-only`:

+        Only download the packages, but do not apply any upgrade operations.

+ * `-x`, `--exclude`:

+        Ignore packages and components that match the specified basename here when upgrading.
+Use this to block an update from happening whilst updating all other possible updates.

+ * `--exclude-from <filename>`:

+        Just like `--exclude`, except the package/component list is specified in the given filename.

 ## EXIT STATUS

 On success, 0 is returned.
 A non-zero return code signals a failure.